PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Whattya mean I'm not the King of Robrecht.
 I rode here in the King's Carriage.

-"That is a ducal carriage?"
+"Is that the ducal carriage?"
+Torvalds said with some contempt.

-"Yeah, and I drove the Duke out and took his carriage and his castle and his town."
+"No. It used to be.
+See, the seal has changed.
+I drove the Duke out and took his carriage and his castle and his town."

+>"What is that sigil?
+A fish?"

+>"An eelpout.
+It's like a fishes ugly cousin.
+And you see those words?"

+>"Everybody pays their way?
+What kind of motto is that?"

-"It is our town," sputtered Torvalds.
+"It is our town," sputtered Torvalds nearly incoherent with rage.

 "And you didn't drive me out.
-I was driven out by Orcs."
+I was driven out by Orcs," protested

 "En-henh," said Boltac.
 "Prove it."

 "Prove it?" said the ex-Duke, "Why I am a descendant of a noble line.
 My word is my bond."

 "Not with me it ain't.
 I've known too many nobles.
-Yeah, that and six coppers will get you a foul tasting ale in Robrecht."
+Your word and six coppers will get you a foul tasting ale in Robrecht."

 # Boltac Catches Rattick and Makes Him His Minister #